suncoast-devs/handbook/lessons/html-intro/lecture.md

 # Browsers are too good

-Browsers are very forgiving of invalid HTML (even if your instructors or teammates are not)
+Browsers are very forgiving of invalid HTML (even if your instructors or teammates are not).

 [.column]